dvingerh/yt-dl-protocol/README.md

 ## Requirements
 - Tested on Windows 10 with .NET Framework 4.8.1.
+- An FFmpeg.exe file.
+- Administrator privileges (changes will be made to the computer registry)

 ## Features
 - **List of Support**: Given that this tool relies on [youtube-dlp](youtube-dlp), there are hundreds of sites which (in theory) this tool should also.